phpbench/tabular/docs/definition.md

 }
 ````

 The group name is prefixed before the `#` delimter.
-If on group name is given
+If no group name is given
 then the default group will be used.

 Parameters